anderturrezhf/tesing-dagger-and-clean-architecture/README.md

 framework.
 I have chosen to use 3 layers: presentation (Android module) and 2 Java modules where goes the application related logic implementation (app-business-rules) and the models, repository pattern, POJOs according to possible backend logic and other abstractions (enterprise-business-rules).
 Remember the rule that a layer can only "see" layers below it, not above.
+The communications between layers is done via Interfaces

+3. The package organizations we have used is per feature.

-3. Annotations go above only if they are used on a method.
+4. Annotations go above only if they are used on a method.
 For variables or fields, they go immediately before they are declared.